Michael L. Bass

 Hayob’s research interests include igneous and metamorphic petrology, mineralogy, and geochemistry (thermodynamics and phase equilibria).
 More specifically, she has conducted research on the metamorphism of rocks from the lower crust of central Mexico, the origin and development of microtextures in feldspar minerals, and the metamorphism of Piedmont rocks near Fredericksburg.

 Hayob has also conducted high temperature, high pressure experiments with the piston cylinder apparatus at the U.S.Geological Survey in Menlo Park, California.
 Much of her research has been collaborative with scientists from the U.S.G.S., University of Arizona, and University of South Florida.
 Most of Hayob’s field work has been done in Canada and Mexico, and more recently in the Appalachians of Virginia.
-Follow this link to read about recent research.

 Courses: Introductory Geology, Evolution of the Earth, Mineralogy, Petrology